Jenna Bush Hager

-Jenna Welch Bush Hager (born November 25, 1981) is an American news personality, author, and journalist.
-She is the co-host of Today with Hoda & Jenna, the fourth hour of NBC's morning news program Today.
+Jenna Welch Bush Hager (née Bush; born November 25, 1981) is an American news personality, author, and journalist.
+She is the host of Today with Jenna & Friends, the fourth hour of NBC's morning news program, Today.
 Hager and her fraternal twin sister, Barbara, are the daughters of the 43rd U.S. President George W. Bush and former First Lady Laura Bush.
-Hager is also a granddaughter of the 41st U.S. President George H. W. Bush and former First Lady Barbara Bush, great-granddaughter of former US Senator Prescott Bush, niece of former Florida Governor Jeb Bush and first cousin of former Land Commissioner of Texas, George P. Bush.
+Hager is also a granddaughter of the 41st U.S. President George H. W. Bush and former First Lady Barbara Bush, great-granddaughter of former U.S. Senator Prescott Bush, niece of former Florida Governor Jeb Bush, and first cousin of former Land Commissioner of Texas George P. Bush.

-After her father's presidency, Hager became an author, an editor-at-large for Southern Living magazine, and a television personality on NBC, being featured most prominently as a member of The Today Show as a correspondent, contributor and co-host.
+After her father's presidency ended, Hager became an author, an editor-at-large for Southern Living magazine, and a television personality on NBC, being featured, most prominently, as a member of The Today Show as a correspondent, contributor and co-host.

 Early life and education

-Hager was born on 25 November 1981 at Baylor University Medical Center in Dallas, Texas, and named after her maternal grandmother, Jenna Hawkins Welch.
-While living in Dallas, she and her sister attended Preston Hollow Elementary School and then The Hockaday School.
-In 1994, after her father was elected Governor of Texas and the family moved to Austin, Texas, Bush was a student at St. Andrew's Episcopal School, and attended Austin High School from 1996 until her graduation in 2000.
+Jenna Welch Bush was born on November 25, 1981, at Baylor University Medical Center in Dallas, Texas, after her older twin sister Barbara.
+She was named after her maternal grandmother, Jenna Hawkins Welch.
+While living in Dallas, she and Barbara attended first Preston Hollow Elementary School and then The Hockaday School.
+In 1994, after her father was elected Governor of Texas and the family moved to Austin, Texas, Bush was a student at St. Andrew's Episcopal School and attended Austin High School from 1996 until her graduation in 2000.
+She was a Senate page.

-With her father becoming President in 2001, she attended the University of Texas at Austin and took summer classes at New York University.
+As her father became President in 2001, she attended the University of Texas at Austin and took summer classes at New York University.
 She was a legacy member of Kappa Alpha Theta, her mother's sorority.
-While there, Jenna and her sister Barbara made national headlines when they were both arrested for alcohol-related charges twice within 5 weeks: on April 29, 2001, Jenna was charged with a misdemeanor for possession of alcohol under the age of 21 in Austin.
-On May 29, 2001, Jenna was charged with another misdemeanor — attempting to use a fake ID (with the name "Barbara Pierce," her paternal grandmother's maiden name) to purchase alcohol.
-She pleaded no contest to both charges.
-Jenna Bush graduated from the University of Texas at Austin with a degree in English in 2004.
+Jenna Bush graduated from the University of Texas at Austin with a degree in English, in 2004.